yowainwright/yowainwright.github.io/src/pages/2017-09-13-font-css-partial.md

 ## Define Font Partial

 To clearly declare font styles, defining variables is important.
-In the code block below font family variables are defined using [Sass](http://sass-lang.com/) but this is similar to a other CSS processes.
+In the code block below font family variables are defined using [Sass](http://sass-lang.com/) but this is similar to other CSS processes.

 ```sass
 // declare fonts families